chahn/agent-concepts/roadmap.md

 This means code blocks are not merely scripts — they are *hybrid computational units* that blend deterministic logic with probabilistic LLM reasoning.
 When composed, they form **AI-augmented dataflow graphs** where some nodes are pure functions, some are LLM calls, and some are themselves small agents.

-From the procedural memory perspective, this is significant: the agent's skills are not limited to conventional programming.
-The agent can encode *judgment-requiring procedures* — tasks that involve interpretation, ambiguity resolution, and context-dependent reasoning — as persistent, reusable workflow steps.
+For the skill library, this is significant: the agent's skills are not limited to conventional programming.
+The agent can encode *judgment-requiring procedures* — tasks involving interpretation, ambiguity resolution, and context-dependent reasoning — as persisted, reusable workflow steps.
 A "skill" in this architecture can be something like "read an invoice PDF, extract line items into structured data, classify expenses by category, and flag anomalies" — a procedure that fundamentally requires LLM capabilities at multiple stages.

 ### 1.4 The State Management Problem